princeton-vl/infinigen/README.md

 To disable GPU passthrough use `bash make_docker.sh --noGPU`

 **Docker on Windows**
-Install [WSL2](https://infinigen.org/docs/installation/intro#setup-for-windows) and [Docker Desktop](https://www.docker.com/products/docker-desktop/), with "Use the WSL 2 based engine..." enabled in settings.
+Follow the [Windows installation instructions](#installation) and intall [Docker Desktop](https://www.docker.com/products/docker-desktop/), with "Use the WSL 2 based engine..." enabled in settings.
 Keep the Docker Desktop application open while running containers.
-Then follow instructions as above.
+Then follow the instructions as above.

 </details>